puripuri2100/SATySFi-fonts-noto-color-emoji/README.md

 ---

-This software released under [the MIT license](https://github.com/puripuri2100/SATySFi-fonts-noto-emoji/blob/master/LICENSE).
+This software released under OFL1-1 license.

 Copyright (c) 2020 Naoki Kaneko (a.k.a. "puripuri2100")